So you want to get published?

 Never settle for, “That’s the best I can do; now fix it for me.”

 Because sadly, if you attempt the traditional publishing route, you could pour your whole life into a manuscript and get just five minutes of an editor’s time before your book is rejected.

 Sounds unfair, doesn’t it?

-But as one who has been on both sides of the desk for more than four decades, let me tell you there are reasons for it:
+But as one who has been on both sides of the desk for more than half a century, let me tell you there are reasons for it:

-Why Publishers Reject Your Manuscript After Reading Just Two Pages
+Why Agents and Publishers Reject Some Manuscripts After Just Two Pages

 - Have too many characters been introduced too quickly?